Tailog2/MVCAppVidly/README.md

-# MVCAppVidly
+# Vidly App
 <br>This web appllication was developed for managing video rental store</br>
-<br>THe app uses ASP.NET for a backend part and MVC with javascript for a front part</br>
+<br>The app uses ASP.NET for a backend part and MVC with javascript for a front part</br>
 <br>The backend part has MS SQL for a database server with Entity Framework and monolithic architecture</br>
 <br>The front part uses ajax and jquery to create dynamic UI</br>
 <br>Also the app JWT for authentication/authorization handling</br>